Information and resources to reduce exposure and hazards from lead in water.Read More…

 Portland’s water is very soft.
 The hardness of Bull Run water is typically 3-8 parts per million (ppm) – approximately ¼ to ½ a grain of hardness per gallon.
 Portland’s groundwater hardness is approximately 80 ppm (about 5 grains per gallon), which is considered moderately hard.

 The pH of Portland’s drinking water typically ranges between 7.4 and 8.1.
+For more information about measuring pH at your own home, including troubleshooting tips, please see our Measuring pH in Portland’s Drinking Water page.

 There is currently no drinking water standard for sodium.
 Sodium is an essential nutrient.
 Sodium in Portland’s water typically ranges between 2 and 9 ppm, a level unlikely to contribute to adverse health effects.